thmuggleton/tutorials-for-tired-eyes/README.md

 details, see the GNU General Public License, available at: http://www.gnu.org/licenses/

+Responsibility for the content or views expressed on other websites that are linked to from this website cannot be attributed to this website or its author.

 Any trademark that appears in the source code or content of this website is the property of its owner.